 Fatal Crash Statistics

-According to the National Highway Traffic Safety Administration (NHTSA), passenger cars and light trucks dominate the number of fatal accidents on the highways.
-In 2009, the year for which data is most recently available, NHTSA linked semi-trucks to 3,215 fatal accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), passenger cars and light trucks account for the majority of fatal accidents on highways.
+In 2009, the most recently available year, NHTSA linked semi-trucks to 3,215 fatal accidents.
 Although statistics indicate that cars and light trucks account for 92.9 percent of fatal accidents, they far outnumber semi-trucks in terms of vehicle miles traveled.
 It is also important to remember that 3,215 fatal accidents simply means that at least one person died; it doesn’t take into account multiple fatalities or serious and debilitating injuries.

 Contact Us